lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

-Given the basic notion of Abstraction we introduced earlier, we can see that, in a context of programming languages and the design of computations, a benefit of creating abstractions is to have a *single* solution apply to many different problems, provided certain commonalities are found.
+Given the basic notion of Abstraction we introduced earlier, we can see that, in a context of programming languages and the design of computations, one obvious benefit of creating abstractions, by very definition, is to have a *single* solution apply to *many* different problems, provided certain commonalities are found.

 Notes on **Functional Abstraction**: